-New England Law fields strong teams in an array of legal interest areas, and in recent years, we have won a national competition, claimed first place in Oral Advocacy, and brought home major awards in the Best Advocate, Best Oralist, Top Speaker, and Legal Briefs categories.
+New England Law fields strong advocacy and skills teams in an array of legal interest areas, and in recent years we have won a national competition, claimed first place in Oral Advocacy, and brought home major awards in the Best Advocate, Best Oralist, Top Speaker, and Legal Briefs categories.
 We take great pride in these triumphs, but the real payoff comes from students’ improved writing and legal skills, which give them distinct advantages in their careers.

 Advocacy events also introduce students to the legal community and demonstrate their potential to future employers through contact with the practicing attorneys and jurists who coach and judge competitions.

-“I would advise other students to participate on mock trial teams, because it is a great experience,” said Leslie Luna De Lara ’16.
+“I would advise other students to participate on advocacy and skills teams, because it is a great experience,” said Leslie Luna De Lara, Graduate.
 “It has provided me with knowledge that most lawyers would love to have.
 It’s an opportunity to perfect our skills and work with professors who truly care about making us better.”

 Preparation Leads to Increased Confidence

-Professor Barbara Dortch-Okara, a retired Massachusetts Superior Court judge, coaches our students for advocacy competitions.
-She is among the distinguished jurists, practitioners, and professors who take our students through the intense and rewarding trainings that lead to their competitive success.
+Professors coach our students for advocacy competitions, taking them through the intense and rewarding advocacy skills trainings that lead to their competitive success.